 Renew-ify

-Learn how notification periods work and how to set them effectively to stay ahead of license expirations.
+Learn how notification periods work in Renew-ify and how to set them effectively to stay ahead of document expirations, renewals, and important deadlines.

 What is a Notification Period?

-A notification period is the number of days before a license expires that you want to be warned.
-When a license enters this period, its status changes from "Active" to "Warning" with a yellow badge.
+A notification period is the number of days before a document expires that you want to receive a warning.
+When a document enters this period, its status automatically changes from "Active" to "Warning" with a visual indicator, helping you plan ahead for renewals.

 How Notification Periods Work